naimo84/node-red-alexa-home-skill-v3-web/docs/node-outputs.rst

                 _msgid: "8fcd1348.907e1"
             }

-msg.payload will always be either +/- 1, the number to adjust the thermostat set point by
+.. tip:: msg.payload will always be either +/- 1, the number to adjust the thermostat set point by

 Thermostat-Specific Capabilities/ Traits
 ################